 MISIS, the University of Science and Technology, has developed an innovative alloy for aircraft construction.
-This technology allows creating aircraft parts from recycled materials.
+This technology allows the creation of aircraft parts from recycled materials.
 The new material includes aluminum, iron, calcium, and copper.

 The unique composition of the alloy provides it with improved mechanical characteristics, such as strength and resistance to high temperatures.
 This is especially important for aircraft parts that are subjected to significant loads and thermal effects during flight.
 The introduction of iron, calcium, and copper allows achieving an optimal combination of these properties.